Joe Boyd: Background

-Boyd was executive producer for the 1989 feature film Scandal, starring John Hurt and Bridget Fonda about the Profumo affair in UK politics in 1963.
-Boyd left Hannibal/Ryko in 2001 and his autobiography, White Bicycles - Making Music in the 1960s, was published in 2006 by Serpent's Tail in the UK.

-In 2008, Boyd was a judge for the 7th annual Independent Music Awards to support independent artists.

-Boyd was a producer on the long-delayed Aretha Franklin concert film "Amazing Grace."
+Boyd was executive producer for the 1989 feature film Scandal, starring John Hurt and Bridget Fonda about the Profumo affair in U.K. politics in 1963.
+Boyd left Hannibal/Ryko in 2001 and his autobiography, White Bicycles - Making Music in the 1960s, was published in 2006 by Serpent's Tail in the U.K. In 2008, he was a judge for the 7th annual Independent Music Awards to support independent artists.
+He was a producer on the long-delayed Aretha Franklin concert film "Amazing Grace."

 Records produced or co-produced

+Books written

+His memoir, White Bicycles: Making Music in the 1960s, was published in 2007, and his second book, And the Roots of Rhythm Remain: A Journey Through Global Music, in 2024.